tier4/drs-docs/docs/calibration/index.md

 > [!NOTE]
 > The following calibration procedure assumes specific ID and orientation for the target April tag.
-> The tag needs to be equipped to the frame as follows:
+> This exact tag needs to be mounted to the frame in the illustrated orientation:
 > ![](images/extrinsic_calib_target.png)

 2. Execute the LiDAR packet decoder on the connected PC where the calibration tool will run.
 This reduces network load and topic delay.